rykn1/ESD-Project-G9T2/README.md

 - Orchestrates the payment.py microservice
 - Publish a message to the rabbimq queue for notification.py
 ### 4. payment.py
--Invokes the STRIPE API where user will facilitate a payment process
+- Invokes the STRIPE API where user will facilitate a payment process
 ### 5. notification.py
 - Upon consuming the message in rabbitmq queue, it sends an email to the user